 Named for its resemblance to bamboo stalks, the bamboo stitch uses the knit stitch, yarn overs, and slipped stitches to create a thick, woven appearance.

-The stitch begins on the right side of the work and involves passing the yarn over, knitting two stitches, passing the yarn over those two stitches and then repeating this sequence.
+The stitch begins on the right side of the work and involves passing the yarn over, knitting two stitches, passing the yarn over those two stitches, and then repeating this sequence.

 Take a look at the video below for a full tutorial on the bamboo stitch.

 The basketweave or ‘basket’ stitch is a fairly common stitch using alternating knits and purls.
-It is used where texture is paramount, and works by creating alternating areas of stockinette and reverse stockinette stitches woven between each other.
+It is used where texture is paramount, and works by creating alternating areas of stockinette and reverse stockinette stitches that are woven between each other.

 For example, you could knit 4 stitches then purl 4 stitches, and repeat this for 4 rows.
 On the next 4 rows, you would reverse this sequence by purling 4 stitches and then knitting 4 stitches to form the basketweave pattern.